Nashville-Public-Library/bedework-docs/docs/using-images/accessible-images.md

 ### Write Good Alt Text

-- Good Alt Text is descriptive and concise.
+- Good Alt Text is copmplete and concise.
+- Ask, "What would someone lose if this image didn't load?"
+Answer what image conveys, as well as what is present.
 - Limit to 125 characters.
 - Focus on what the image conveys to the user, rather than listing attributes.
 - Include any words that are in the image, such as text on the cover of a book.
+- Skip redundant phrases, "image of" or "picture of."
+- Include any text present in the image.

 ![img "a dog with a ball in its mouth"](../img/1-golden-retriever.jpg)